LUUUAN/Project-Helper-Front-End/README.md

 ### Connect with backend

-Inside **'Project-Helper-Front-End/src/util/index.js'**, there is an mock adapter that mock API response.
+Inside **'Project-Helper-Front-End/src/util/index.js'**, there is a mock adapter that mocks API response.

-Currently only following response have been correctly implemented:
+Currently only following response have been correctly implemented and testes:

 ```js
 mock.onPost("/user", { userID: "1111", password: "1111" }).reply(200, {